MileHacker Logo

 • Sunset at Oia Castle: Arrive 1.5-2 hours before sunset to secure a good spot.
 Expect extreme crowds.

 • Alternative Sunset Spots: Walk further along the caldera path away from the castle, or find a caldera-view restaurant.
-NIGHTFALL cruise features an unique perspective from the ocean.
+A sunset cruise features an unique perspective out of the sea.

 Museums & Cultural Institutions